dynverse/dyno/README.md

 ![](docs/figures/toolkit.png)

-### Building the task
+### Preparing the data

-The first step is to prepare the data for trajectory inference.
-We use both the counts and normalised expression as some TI methods are specifically built for one or the other
+The first step is to prepare the data for trajectory inference. `wrap_expression` requires both the counts and normalised expression as some TI methods are specifically built for one or the other

 ``` r
 data("fibroblast_reprogramming_treutlein")